Universal Remote Control With Timer and Temperature Control

 – 2 Year Warranty – All other shops only offer 1 year

-Note: The latest model of this receiver means it is now about 2mm too tight to fit in most models of Hunter fan canopies.
-You can still use it in a Hunter fan but will have to file a little bit off the canopy or remote casing corner in order for it to fit.
-So long as this is done with care ie a few mm and curved with no sharp edges this will not invalidate your warranty.
+Note: Reason for bargain 50% price reduction: The latest model of this receiver means it is about 2mm too big to fit in some Hunter fan canopies, you can still use it but may have to file a little bit off either the canopy or remote casing corner in order for it to fit.
+This will not affect its working or invalidate your warranty.

 Remote Control Wiring Guide For Hunter & Other Ceiling Fans

-The Lucci remote control and receiver are manufactured by Beacon Lighting.
+The Lucci remote control and receiver are manufactured by Beacon Lighting, the largest lighting chain in Australia.
 So when installing the quick-fit snap connector blocks will only fit Beacon brand fans.
-For all other fans your electrician will need to cut the quick snap connector blocks off from both sides of the receiver and the corresponding two on the fan so that they can be connected or soldered using either a new terminal block, Wago or other standard electrical connectors.
+For all other fans your electrician will need to cut the quick snap connector blocks off from both sides of the receiver and the corresponding two on the fan so that they can be connected using Wago or other standard electrical connectors.
 Simply keep the cabling consistent in and out of the receiver.
-All the wires are clearly labelled on the Lucci receiver so even without the pics below any competent electrician can easily work it out and will only have problems when they don’t bother to think or read this – which can happen as we do get calls from time to time.
+All the wires are clearly labelled on the Lucci receiver so even without the pics below any competent electrician can easily see which wires to connect and will only have problems when they don’t bother to think or read this – which can happen as we do get calls from time-to-time!

 On Hunter fans the light control wire (switched live) on Hunter fans is black/white striped and the other wires (ie earth, neutral and live) follow UK wiring.
 Lucci Remote Control Installation and Operation Manual